cfillion/metaheader/README.md

 @key false
 ```

-Any kind of comment syntax or prefix can be used:
+Any kind of comment syntax or prefix can be used (every line of a multiline
+value must begin with the same decoration characters):

 ```cpp
 /*